Photos and Story

 Fig 3.
 File properties.

 Images can be tagged to other items in your tree.
 To add a tag or remove tags, use the image properties editor.
-Click to add the first tag or right click the tag list box to add or remove a tag.
+Click to add the first tag and right click the tag list box to add more tags or remove existing ones.

 Fig 4.
 Adding a tag.